 He will be available for 10 minutes after his weekly classes (please consult our class schedule for times) as well as on:

-r.
-Cohen will also be available at other times by appointment.
-Maharat Sutton will also be available to enact a kinyan at the annual Sisterhood Wine Sale.
+R. Cohen will also be available at other times by appointment.
+R. Cohen or M. Sutton will also be available to enact a kinyan on March 31 from 2 to 4 pm at the Annual Wine Sale.